Shopify Pricing: Plans, Fees, and Hidden Costs 2023

 Variable

-Shopify offers a free trial of three days so you can test out a price plan to see whether it's the right fit.
+Shopify offers a free trial of three days so you can test out a price plan to see whether it’s the right fit, although this is a much less generous amount of time than its competitor, Wix, which gives you 14 days.

-If you want to find out about all of Shopify's features (including its point of sale), check out our dedicated Shopify review.
+If you want a more in-depth breakdown of Shopify’s features (including its point of sale offering), check out our dedicated Shopify review.

 Not Looking For An Online Store?